Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 ---

-## 3. Our Solution: Cabzi (The "How")
+## 3. Our Solution: Curocity (The "How")

-Cabzi is not just another ride-hailing app; it's a new ecosystem built on fairness and transparency.
+Curocity is not just another ride-hailing app; it's a new ecosystem built on fairness and transparency.

 *   **The 0% Commission Revolution (Our Core USP):**
     *   We have completely removed the commission model.
 Our proposed business model is a small, fixed subscription fee (e.g., daily, monthly, or yearly).